newhavenio/newhavenio-website-deprecated/README.md

 * the [newhaven.io Twitter account](http://twitter.com/newhavenio)
 * the #newhavenio IRC channel on Freenode.

+## TODO

+* Use a stylized http://en.wikipedia.org/wiki/File:Reset_button.svg for logo and favicon of all sizes

 ## Requirements

 The newhavenio.io website is statically generated and hosted on AWS's S3